 The Company is the parent entity of the Huuuge Inc. Group.
 The annual consolidated financial statements of the Group have been prepared in accordance with the requirements of IFRS.
-In order to fully understand the financial situation and the results of operations of the Company as the parent company in the Group, these financial statements should be read together with the annual consolidated financial statements for the period ended on 31 December 2023.
+In order to fully understand the financial situation and the results of operations of the Company as the parent company in the Group, these financial statements should be read together with the annual consolidated financial statements for the period ended on December 31, 2024.
 The consolidated financial statements of the Group are prepared and published at the same time as these separate financial statements of the Company.

-These financial statements are prepared on the historical cost basis.

-The functional currency of the Company and the presentation currency of these financial statements is the US dollar ("USD").
+These financial statements are prepared on the historical cost basis, except for financial instruments measured at fair value The functional currency of the Company and the presentation currency of these financial statements is the US dollar ("USD").